aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/introduction-of-aspose-cells-for-net/your-first-aspose-cells-application-hello-world/_index.md

 1. Insert the words **Hello World!** into a cell accessed.
 1. Generate the modified Microsoft Excel file.

-The implementation of above steps is demonstrated in the examples below.
+The implementation of the above steps is demonstrated in the examples below.

 ## **Code Sample: Creating a New Workbook**